Oscars 2017: Five Winning Looks From The Red Carpet

 Model Chrissy Teigan is married to musician John Legend, who also had a part in La La Land.
 Chrissy Teigan’s flowing white gown was another on the list of dresses that were light colored, had metallic accents, long-sleeved, and high-necked.
 Teigan kept hers interesting by showing a generous amount of leg.
 She continued the trend of metallic accents with a silver belt, clutch, and dangly earrings.
 This is a Zuhair Murad gown.

 Felicity Jones is the 33-year-old star of Rogue One: A Star Wars Story.
 She wore a blush colored Dior dress for her red carpet appearance at the 89th Academy Awards.
 Felicity Jones’s dress has small metal leaf designs woven into the tulle.
 The ankle-length cut allowed her to show off her pretty silver sandals.
-She wore minimum jewelry to show off her charming, feminine dress and figure and minimal make-up kept her looking fresh-faced.
+She wore minimum jewelry to show off her charming, feminine dress and figure and minimal makeup kept her looking fresh-faced.

-Although Janelle Monae bucks the trend of blush colored, gold, and white dresses that was so popular on this year’s Academy Awards red carpet, her avant garde gown continued the trend of sewn in metallic accents and textured fabric.
+Although Janelle Monae bucks the trend of blush colored, gold, and white dresses that was so popular on this year’s Academy Awards red carpet, her avant-garde gown continued the trend of sewn in metallic accents and textured fabric.
 Her dress is mostly metallic accents with strategically placed birds, feathers, crystals, and sequins covering otherwise sheer tulle fabric.
 The dress is by Elie Saab and the crown is by Jennifer Behr.

 What do you think of this year’s 89th Academy Awards red carpet looks?
 Do you think the trends are wearable, fun, boring, or extra?
 Share your thoughts in the comments below!